-Better Things, based in Clifton in Salford is a not-for-profit organisation working with people with learning disabilities to promote inclusion, health and well-being.
+Better Things, based in Clifton in Salford, is a not-for-profit organisation working with people with learning disabilities to promote inclusion, health and wellbeing.

-The organisation started in 1974, when a group of parents with children with learning disabilities came together to support one another as services that were available to them were limited.
+The organisation started in 1974 when a group of parents with children with learning disabilities came together to support one another as services that were available to them were limited.

-The organisation works with adults who have learning disabilities, representing their rights and interests whilst promoting inclusion, health and well-being.
-Better Things’ projects often have unexpected outcomes, for one person, Billy, it wasn’t so much the activities that motivated him but the interaction with other people.
+The organisation works with adults who have learning disabilities, representing their rights and interests whilst promoting inclusion, health and wellbeing.
+Better Things’ projects often have unexpected outcomes.
+For one person, Billy, it wasn’t so much the activities that motivated him but the interaction with other people.

 He got involved in the project as a way to reconnect with former friends who were taking part.
-He has become a valued volunteer welcoming new members and completing registration and participation information with them.
-Billy said “I enjoy volunteering and I always love it when we have a new member of the group, introducing them to everybody and just making them feel welcome.”
+He has become a valued volunteer, welcoming new members and completing registration and participation information with them.
+Billy said: “I enjoy volunteering and I always love it when we have a new member of the group, introducing them to everybody and just making them feel welcome.”

-Billy has taken that challenge head on and now regularly contributes to workshops and presentations about his experiences.
-He has helped raise awareness of disability hate crime by taking about his experiences in short films and to Greater Manchester Police students and front line officers.
+Billy’s confidence is all the more impressive considering what he has had to overcome.
+The victim of disability hate crime and verbal abuse over the years, Billy has faced many challenges.
+He’s taken those challenges head on and now regularly contributes to workshops and presentations about his experiences.
+He has helped raise awareness of disability hate crime by taking about his experiences to the wider community.